talk2MeGooseman/twitch-interactive-overlay/README.md

 2. Change the YOUR_CHANNEL_NAME_HERE in the url to match your channel's name like the following: https://talk2megooseman.github.io/twitch-interactive-overlay/?channel=talk2megooseman

-3. Now the overlay will connect to your channel, use !controls to see the latest commands
+3. Type `!commands` to see a list of commands on screen

 ---